AI-Assisted Legacy Migration: Lessons Learned

 Create a migration plan that handles these cases using our new auth service."

-� AI generates an accurate, usable plan
+� AI generates an accurate and usable plan

 The difference wasn't the AI.
 The difference was me doing my job first.

-Four hard-won rules emerged:
+Four hard-earned rules emerged:

 The new workflow: AI Analysis � Human Analysis � Detailed Prompt � AI Generation � Human Validation